ellemcfarlane/GPT2Bot/README.md

 The randomness of its response is influenced by certain, secret words...

-For example, if the word frozen is mentioned, it's response randomness is set to 0 (min), and if coffee is mentioned, it is set to 1.0 (max).
+For example, if the word frozen is mentioned, its response randomness is set to 0 (min), and if coffee is mentioned, it is set to 1.0 (max).

 ![Alt_text](screenshots/gpt2botscreenshot.png)
 ![Alt_text](screenshots/gpt2bottweetsceenshot.png)